David-Bugaboo/Twentyheim/Wyrdgrave.md

 ### Gift of the Contagious Rage

 **When:** any time a figure within 3” of the Beastmen Chieftain activates.
  **Effect:** The Beastmen Chieftain chooses an enemy figure within 6”.
 That figure must pass a Will check against this power activation roll.
 If the figure fails that check, it must move towards the Beastmen Raider and must enter combat with it if able.
-The creature gains \+1 Fight, but loses \-1 armor.
+The creature gains \+1 Fight, but loses \-1 armour.
 If the creature fails to enter combat with the Combat Chieftain, it loses the rest of its activation.